Livable Garden Centre | Livable Basics

 Groundcover

-Groundcover refers to low-growing plants that spread across the soil surface, reducing erosion and suppressing weed growth.
+Low-growing plants that spread across soil, reducing erosion and suppressing weed growth.

 H